 Permitted Activities at BMDSF

-BMDSF is open for public recreation including camping, biking, horse riding, hiking, hunting and target shooting.
+BMDSF is open for public recreation including camping, biking, horse riding, hiking and hunting.
 With the exception of areas undergoing active timber operations, all of the 3493-acre forest is open for public access.
 BMDSF also permits the collection of a wide range of non-timber forest products for personal and small-scale commercial use.